bonnyped/DO4_LinuxMonitoring_v2.0-2/README.md

 ![linux_monitoringv2.0](misc/images/linux_monitoringv2.0.png)

-Planet Earth, nowadays.
+Planet Earth, today.

-The working day has just started and you’ve already been called to your superiors.
-They tell you that your buddy Seb hasn't shown up for work in four days.
-There is a risk that his task will not be finished on time.
+The working day has just started and you've already been called in to see your boss.
+They tell you that your buddy Seb hasn't come to work for four days.
+There is a risk that his task will not be completed on time.
-So, now it's your responsibility to figure out the monitoring in Linux, so that you can take over for your careless teammate if necessary.
+So it's up to you to find out about monitoring in Linux, so that you can take over for your careless colleague if necessary.

-You enter Seb's office, sit down in front of his computer and immediately open a suspiciously short file with his notes.
+You enter Seb's office, sit down in front of his computer and immediately open a suspiciously small file containing his notes.
-While you look over the information that Seb has gathered, you can't stop thinking about the delicious lunch you've left in the break room...
+As you read through the information Seb has gathered, you can't help but think about the delicious lunch you left in the break room...

 ## Chapter II